fhumayun/qa-work-projects/strax-aif-box/documentation/homework/homework7.md

   - hard code this route
     - most likely in the function
 - Create `Optimize` route
+  - parameters
-  - should have a character parameter
+    - id of character
-    - like an id
+    - specs
+  - return back to dashboard
 - Create `create character` route
   - On the dashboard to create the character
   - POST